OmriRaz/CPUCamp/HackCPU/readme.md

 # TODO

 Use synchoronous memory.
+(ROM is done)

 Create a program for the competition.

-Memory preloading on the Kiwi.